apollographql/rover/docs/source/errors.md

 ### E029

-This error occurs when you propose a subgraph schema that could not be composed.
+This error occurs when you propose a subgraph schema that could not be built.

 There are many reasons why you may run into build errors.
 This error should include information about _why_ the proposed subgraph schema could not be composed.
 Error code references can be found [here](https://www.apollographql.com/docs/federation/errors/).